Euclideon/vaultclient/docs/UserGuide.md

   7. `Gizmo Local Space` (hotkey `C`) toggles the gizmo's operational coordinate system between local coordinates (relative to the object) and world coordinates (relative to the world space).
   8. `Fullscreen` (hotkey `F5`) toggles presentation mode and sets the client to fullscreen.
 By default this will hide the user interface.

-If supported in the scene (?), this area also displays the Latitude, Longitude and Altitude of the camera's current position.
+This area also displays the Latitude, Longitude and Altitude of the camera's current position, if the camera is projected in a geospatial zone.

-## 6. Copyright & Compass
+## 6. Copyright and Compass
 Copyright data will be displayed in the bottom-right corner of the viewport.
 Copyright Data can be added to new models in the metadata textbox during conversion.

 A compass is also displayed in this corner, indicating the camera's current orientation within the global coordinate space.
-Compass by default is on, but the Appearance pane contains an on/off checkbox to toggle this setting (see **Appearance** section in **4.
-Settings** above).
+Compass by default is on, but the Appearance pane contains an on/off checkbox to toggle this setting (see [**Appearance**](#Appearance) in section [**4.
+Settings**](#Settings)).

 ## 7. Watermark
 Watermarks can be viewed on each UDS file, by clicking on the UDS file in the Scene Explorer and then viewing the [Watermark] identification tag.